BigDataIA-Spring2023-Team-10/Hackathon/README.md

 # Process Outline

 >1.
-We are creating 2 DAGs, first Adhoc (runs on single audio file), second Batch (runs on a batch of audio files)
+We are creating a portal where a patient can login and thus the login entering the previous medical history to track the previous medical report

 >2.
-Download audio file from GCP.
+The Symtoms suggested by the user and prompt with the suggestions.

 >3.
 Read and convert audio to transcript using Whisper Api